-15 martech companies with great tools for global teams
+15 best martech tools and martech companies in 2025 for global marketing teams

-We’ve rounded up a list of martech companies and digital tools that may help to upgrade your current marketing team’s stack.
+We’ve rounded up a list of the best martech tools and martech companies that may help to upgrade your current marketing team’s stack.
+From CRM to content creation and AI tools, find the right solutions for your team.

 According to a recent Deloitte report, marketing executives worldwide are significantly increasing their investments in a variety of digital initiatives.
 Their aim is to be able to break through the marketing noise and deliver highly relevant content to consumers by working with the right martech companies and tools.
+Whether it’s CRM platforms, customer data tools, or AI content tools, working with the right martech companies makes a big difference.

 Top martech companies and tools